-More data is about to be included in your credit report as of July 2018 – find out what this means for your finances.
+Your credit report now includes more data - find out what this means for your finances.

 A change has come to credit reporting in Australia as of 1 July 2018.
 This change, called "Comprehensive Credit Reporting" (CCR), will see more positive credit data included on your credit report so lenders can have a clearer picture of your finances.
 The availability of more data means it's likely that your credit score will change.